IsmaelJecker/IsmaelJecker.github.io/README.md

 --->

 ## Presentation Slides - May 28, 2024
-<a href="/Downloads/hardness.pdf" download="How hard it the reachability problem for Petri nets?">Download</a>
+<a href="/Downloads/hardness.pdf" download="download">How hard it the reachability problem for Petri nets?</a>

 ## Publications